The self-dual point of Fortuin--Kasteleyn planar maps is critical: Preliminaries

-This fact is stated just above (3.19) in \cite{BBG12}.
 When $x = x_c$ we will see another argument based on the hamburger--cheeseburger bijection below (see Proposition \ref{prop:determ_gamma}, in particular \eqref{eq:gamma_+inequ}).
 One particular goal of the present paper is to solve this equation explicitly in the case when $n\in (0,2)$ and $x=x_c$ as in \eqref{eq:x_c_formula}.

 The works \cite{BBG12a,BBG12b,BBG12} solve the resolvent equation \eqref{eq: general resolvent equation} when the cut $[\gamma_-, \gamma_+]$ is \emph{fixed}, giving an explicit expression in the elliptic parametrisation (in a far more general framework than fully packed triangulations).
 However, equation \eqref{eq: general resolvent equation} should be thought of as an equation on the triplet $(W,\gamma_-,\gamma_+)$, where the cut is part of the unknown.
 The aforementioned works relied on numerical evidence to support this \emph{uniqueness} ansatz (i.e., there is really a unique choice of $\gamma_-, \gamma_+$, and therefore ultimately of $W$).
 In the present paper, we will first derive some information about the cut (\cref{sec:self_dual_critical}), before we solve the equation.
 Because of our more restrictive framework of fully packed triangulations, our solution in \cref{sec:resolvents} will actually be closer to the physics paper of Gaudin and Kostov \cite{gaudin1989n}.
 We refer to \cite{BBD16,korzhenkova2022exploration} for a more detailed discussion.